 Turning your kids’ answers into a story is a great way to have short stories available for your kids to read.
-You can type/write the sentences from the script and just fill in the blanks with what your kids say.
-Then print the stories for reading.
-As an example, you can download the pdf with our stories here:
+I created sentence starters, so you can just fill in the blanks with what your kids say.
+After you do that, you’ll have a story!

-We completed the movie talk which was short clips from two different YouTube videos.
+We completed the Movie Talk which was short clips from two different YouTube videos.
 The first was a clip from an Easter egg hunt with a 3-year-old and the second was of cute cats.
-The movie talk (and the workbook) will be available on my Teachers Pay Teachers store when I finally open it.

-We then read the story about Mateo and his Easter egg hunt.
+We then read the story Mateo y la Pascua about Mateo and his Easter egg hunt.
 It’s an embedded reading which is a story that starts small and becomes longer.
 It’s chunked so that kids aren’t overwhelmed and can feel confident about reading.
-Here is an explanation of it and the blogs of the teachers who developed it: Michele Whaley and Laurie Clarcq.

-I also asked questions about the story which is on page 1 of the printable.
+I also asked questions about the story which is in the parent workbook.
 The last part of the recording has the first version of the story on the screen so kids can listen to the story while seeing the word.
 Each word changes color as I say it.

 We played the game Odd One Out, and Aidan and I played Memoria.
 We combined all of the flashcards for the four chapters and had over 60 pairs of cards.

 Aidan Someone was getting mad when we were playing.
 He’s used to beating me since I can’t remember anything, but I was actually doing pretty well this time.
 No joke about redheads having tempers! 😠